Kenethoriga/kenethoriga/README.md

 # 👋 Hi there, I'm Keneth Origa!

 ## 🚀 About Me
-I'm a graduate in Operations Research from Jomo Kenyatta University of Agriculture and Technology (JKUAT), passionate about data analytics, backend development, and cloud technologies.
-I enjoy leveraging mathematical models and code to solve complex real-world problems and build scalable systems.
-I'm committed to continuous learning and staying at the forefront of technological innovation.
+Results-driven tech professional with a background in Operations Research, specializing in data analytics, backend development, and cloud technologies.
+Skilled in building scalable systems, automating workflows, and delivering insights to optimize decision-making.
+Passionate about innovation, emerging technologies, and solving real-world problems through data and code.

 - 🎓 **Education**: BSc in Operations Research (JKUAT, 2025)
 - 💼 **Experience**: